SmokedSalmon/Stitch/docs/6.Services/6.1.System_Service/6.1.2.Router_Service/index.md

 If we are developing a SPA with multiple pages, A router is needed for routing to different pages, passing data from one component to another component.

-In this case, the Router should be a single instance server to those pages and make it consistent with browser behavior.
+In this case, the Router should be a single instance serve to those pages and make it consistent with browser behavior.

-In Stitch, Router Service was born for server these purposes:
+In Stitch, Router Service was born for serve these purposes:

 1. Eliminate different history instances from Host to MFA
 2. Establish a consolidated interface to different MFA
 3. Give us a much useful advanced API to reduce MFA's development effort.

 For more you need to know is, Router Service is an optional service in Stitch.